pimcore/pimcore/docs/Development_Documentation/08_Tools_and_Features/25_System_Settings.md

 ## Google Credentials & API Keys
 Google API Credentials (Service Account Client ID for Analytics, ...) is required for the Google API integrations.
-Only use a `Service Account´ from the Google API Console.
+Only use a *Service Account* from the Google API Console.

 Google API Key (Simple API Access for Maps, CSE, ...) is e.g. required for correct display of geo datatypes in Pimcore ojbects.